 How much do surrogates get paid monthly in Tennessee?

-Once a pregnancy is confirmed, surrogates will start receiving their surrogate pay split over 10 equal monthly payments.
-How much you get paid will be determined by the agreed-upon surrogate pay when you create your surrogacy contract.
+Once pregnancy is confirmed, surrogates receive their surrogate pay over 10 months.
+How much you get paid will be determined when you create your surrogacy contract.

 Do surrogates have to pay taxes in Tennessee?

 Tennessee doesn’t have a state income tax on earned income.
-So you may not have to pay state taxes on your surrogate compensation in Tennessee, but your surrogate pay will still be taxed on a federal level.
+Still, your surrogate pay may be taxed on a federal level.

 Do surrogates still get paid if they miscarry?

-Yes, surrogates still get paid, but not their whole base pay.
-If you miscarry during surrogacy, you will receive your surrogate pay for the time you were pregnant along with the additional payments that covered medical treatments and doctor appointments.
-You will need to work with the parents after a miscarriage to determine if they’d like to move forward with the process.
+Yes, surrogates still get paid.
+If you miscarry during surrogacy, you will receive pay for the time you were pregnant along.
+You will need to work with the parents after to determine if they’d like to move forward with the process again.

 Why do surrogates get paid in Tennessee?

-Surrogates are paid because they are offering an amazing service.
-Not only that, but they are also putting their mental and physical well-being on the line to help a family achieve their dreams.
+Surrogates are paid because they offer an amazing service.
+They're dedicating their mental and physical energy to help a family achieve their dreams.
 We want our surrogates to feel valued and rewarded through competitive surrogate compensation.